- Course type: Self-paced

 Watch a preview:chapter 1 / lesson 1What is Inference? - How to Infer Intended Meaning

-Course SummaryIf you're getting ready to take the CLEP Analyzing and Interpreting Literature exam, take our fun test prep course to get the best score you can.
-Review our short video and text lessons and take the quizzes on any mobile device or computer at your convenience.
+Course SummaryIf you're getting ready to take the CLEP Analyzing and Interpreting Literature exam, this engaging test prep course will ensure you do your best.
+Our bite-size video and text lessons with short quizzes help you prepare on-the-go, whether you're using a mobile device or computer.

 About This Course

 The purpose of this course is to help you prepare for the CLEP Analyzing and Interpreting Literature exam.
 Using this self-paced study guide is the most efficient and fastest way to get ready for the exam and earn three transferable credits accepted at more than 2,900 colleges and universities in the United States.

 In this course, you'll cover all of the concepts and topics typically found in an analyzing and interpreting literature course, such as drama, poetry and prose.
 As you progress through the lessons, you'll have the chance to become familiar with some common literary terms and develop your reading comprehension strategies.
 Our brief and entertaining video lessons bring literary elements and forms of dramatic theater to life, which will help you remember them on exam day.

 This Study.com course was last updated in 2018.